 - Setting unrealistic goals.
 You’d love to learn French because your main goal is to read the Les Miserables as Victor Hugo wrote it, even though you’re a complete beginner?
 That’s a great goal.
 However, if you set a goal like “I’ll be able to start reading Les Miserables in three months if I start today,” you’re in for a big disappointment.
 Setting unrealistic goals leads to several other mistakes along the way of language learning.
 First of all, you’ll try to rush through the lessons.
 You’ll stop paying attention to grammar, thinking you’ll get it by intuition if you just learn more words.
 It’s important to be ambitious.
 However, being too ambitious is a mistake.
 Make a realistic plan and start making small steps every single day.
 That’s the only way to avoid this mistake.

 - Neglecting the importance of writing.
 Many language learners believe that the spoken and written language is different, so they are trying to master them separately.
 Naturally, they usually focus on speaking, since they want to use the foreign language in conversations.
 They don’t bother writing properly and they tend to skip the writing assignments.
 This is a big mistake.
 If you really want to learn a language, you’ll have to master both speaking and writing skills.
 Writing is great because it helps you focus on grammar and sentence structure.
-If you’re having problems with essays or other types of writing assignments, an EssayGeek writer will help you overcome it.

 - Not speaking.
 Some people avoid writing, and others avoid speaking.
 They’ve been learning the language for decades and they’ve mastered grammar and vocabulary pretty well.
 Still, they are not able to get into a conversation with a native speaker.
 Native speakers are too fast for them.
 When they don’t get the time to think before they respond, their mind is blocked.
 They know the language, but they lack the practice.
 How can you avoid this pitfall?
 There’s only one proper way to approach language learning: combine writing and speaking!
 If you’re already deep into the learning process and you realize you’ve been neglecting the speaking part, then start practicing!
 Watch some TV shows or YouTube videos in your target language and repeat what you hear.
 Try to respond to the actors.
 Connect with native speakers and talk to them via Skype.
 It takes time to break out of your shell, but you’ll do it!